Almarch/kafka/README.md

 The project is supported by a notebook, available at [port 8000](http://localhost:8000) once the container runs.
 This notebook may be used to monitor the training and test the models.

-## 🧪 Experiment 1

-### Step 1 - Resource collection

-This step collects the HuggingFace resources: the model, and the training dataset.
+## 🤗 Resources collection

+All the HuggingFace resources are downloaded for local training & use.

 - `docker exec -it kafka python 0_data_collection.py`

+## 🪶 Model testing

+All models generation samples presented in this documentation are obtained using the same process:

+- The initial prompt is: `K. ouvrit la porte.` (*K. opened the door.*).
+- The model used q8-quantized.
+If there are LoRA weights, it is first merged, saved and re-loaded in q8.
+- 500 tokens are generated.
-A text sample generated from TinyLlama is provided.
-The initial prompt will always be the same: `K. ouvrit la porte.` (*K. opened the door.*), and the model used is always q8-quantized.
-500 tokens are generated with a temperature of `0.8`, a repetition penalty of `1.1` and top-p of `0.9`.
-An English translation has been provided using ChatGPT, asking for close translation including errors and inconsistencies.
+- The parameters are a temperature of `0.8`, a repetition penalty of `1.1` and top-p of `0.9`.
+- An English translation is provided using ChatGPT, asking for close translation including errors and inconsistencies.

+### 🦙 TinyLlama Test

 <details><summary>🇫🇷</summary>